apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}/segments/{segmentId}`

 Marks as unused a segment of a data source.
+Returns a JSON object of the form `{"segmentStateChanged": <boolean>"}` with the boolean indicating if the state of the segment has been changed (that is, the segment was marked as used) as the result of this API call.

 #### Retention Rules